HassounLab/JESTR1/README.md

 # **JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data**

-V2.
-This repository contains Python code to train and test the JESTR model and includes the NPLIB1 dataset for demonstration.
+This repository contains Python code to train and test the JESTR model.

 ---

 ## **Overview**
 JESTR learns a joint embedding of spectra and candidate molecules to rank candidates for untargeted metabolomics annotation.
 We provide:
-- **Pretrained weights** for the NPLIB1 dataset
+- **Pretrained weights** for the MassSpecGym dataset
 - **Sample data** and a **demo notebook** for quick evaluation
-- **Training scripts** for contrastive pretraining
+- **Training and testing scripts**

 JESTR uses [PyTorch](https://pytorch.org).
 The released weights were trained on NVIDIA A100 (CUDA 11.8).
 Please ensure your environment supports GPU execution.